astrolabsoftware/spark-kernel-nersc/README.md

 Pyspark most common arguments include:

 - `--master local[ncpu]`: the number of CPU to use.
-- `--conf spark.eventLog.enabled=true`, `--conf spark.eventLog.dir=<file:/dir>`, `--conf spark.history.fs.logDirectory=<file:/dir`: store the logs.
+- `--conf spark.eventLog.enabled=true` `--conf spark.eventLog.dir=<file:/dir>` `--conf spark.history.fs.logDirectory=<file:/dir`: store the logs.
 By default Spark will put event logs in `file:/dir = file://$SCRATCH/spark/spark_event_logs`, and you will need to create this directory the very first time you start up Spark.
 - `--packages ...`: Any package you want to use.
 For example, you can try out the great [spark-fits](https://github.com/astrolabsoftware/spark-fits) connector using `--packages com.github.astrolabsoftware:spark-fits_2.11:0.6.0`!

 ## JupyterLab: play with Apache Spark